UPHL-BioNGS/Cecret/README.md

 ```
 params.pangolin = false
 params.nextclade = false
-params.vader = false or configure your vadr container appropriately and params.vadr_reference
+params.vadr = false or configure your vadr container appropriately and params.vadr_reference
 ```
 ### What if I need to filter out human reads or I only want reads that map to my reference?